-The Commission held a total of 18 meetings during the year.
-Meetings were conducted both in-person in Canberra and by videoconference.
-The Commission engaged closely with Australian carriers, holding multiple meetings with executive officers from Qantas and Virgin Australia.
+The Commission held a total of 12 meetings during the year.
+While some meetings were conducted face-to-face in Canberra, the Commission also continued to carry out its work by teleconference or by email.
+The Commission engaged closely with Australian carriers, holding multiple meetings with executive officers from Qantas, Virgin Australia, and AERgO International Australia.